New home for the Center for Children’s Books

 Suzan Alteri, Assistant Director of the Center for Children's Books

-The Center for Children’s Books is one of the featured projects in Orange & Blue Week, the crowdfunding campaign being launched at the University of Illinois on March 3.
+Support the Center for Children's Books during Orange & Blue Week, the crowdfunding campaign being held at the University of Illinois from March 3-9.

 The Center for Children's Books (CCB) at the iSchool is a crossroads for critical inquiry, professional training, and educational outreach related to youth-focused resources, literature, and librarianship.
 The Center houses a non-circulating research collection of children’s and young adult books, with emphasis placed on books published within the last two years.
 Last year, the CCB moved to a new home in the iSchool building at 501 East Daniel Street.
 Formerly housed in the basement, the Center relocated upstairs to a large space on the second floor.
 Professor and Director Sara L. Schwebel and Assistant Director Suzan Alteri discuss what was involved in the move and describe their new, colorful quarters.